Skip to main content

 environmentstringRecommendedThe environment label for this build, e.g. "staging" or "production".
 Helps you separate reports by where they came from.

 apiBaseUrlstringNoAPI base URL.
-Defaults to https://api.bugport.dev/v1.
+Defaults to https://api.bugport.ai/v1.
 Override for local/self-hosted.
 Must end in /v1.

 user{ id?: string; email?: string; name?: string }NoIdentifies the reporter so reports are attributed.
 All fields are optional.